 - 2 tablespoons Worcestershire sauce

-- 1 chicken or vegetable stock cube
+- 1 cup chicken or vegetable stock use a stock cube to make it

 - 2 tablespoons sunflower oil for frying the meat